gavinandresen/paymentrequest/spec.rst

         repeated bytes certificate = 1;
     }

 If pki_type is "x509+sha256", then the Payment message is hashed using the SHA256 algorithm to produce the message digest that is signed.
-If pki_type is "x509+sha1", then the SHA1 algorithm is used, but SHA1 should only be used if SHA256 is not available.
+If pki_type is "x509+sha1", then the SHA1 algorithm is used.

 Each certificate is a DER [ITU.X690.1994] PKIX certificate value.
 The certificate containing the public key of the entity that digitally signed the PaymentRequest MUST be the first certificate.
 This MAY be followed by additional certificates, with each subsequent certificate being the one used to certify the previous one.
 The recipient MUST verify the certificate chain according to [RFC5280] and reject the PaymentRequest if any validation failure occurs.